MohammedShohta/library-management-system/README.md

 2. Open the project in a Java IDE.
 3. Run the program and explore the current features.

 ## 📝 Notes

 - Books have two states: **AVAILABLE** or **BORROWED**.
-- Methods V2 enforce proper business rules for borrowing and returning.
+- Borrowing logic enforces proper business rules.
 - Custom exceptions are thrown for invalid operations.
 - Deprecated methods remain for backward compatibility but should be avoided in new code.
+- Reflection is used for learning and flexibility, not as a replacement for normal method calls.

+---

+## 🎯 Purpose

+This project is a **learning playground** to apply Java concepts incrementally before building a full production-ready project using **Spring Boot**.